-The consequences of failing to register a fund before the AFA are of a dual nature: (a) criminal sanctions, to the extent as stated in question 1.1, carrying out financial activities in Andorra requires obtaining prior authorisation from the AFA (i.e. applicable to entities other than Andorran operating entities); and (b) administrative sanctions, exclusively applicable to Andorran operating entities:
+The consequences of failing to register a fund before the AFA are of a dual nature: (a) criminal sanctions, to the extent that as stated in question 1.1, carrying out financial activities in Andorra requires prior authorisation from the AFA (i.e. applicable to entities other than Andorran operating entities); and (b) administrative sanctions, exclusively applicable to Andorran operating entities:

-- criminal sanctions: (i) imprisonment of one to four years; and (ii) a fine of up to €150,000; - administrative sanctions (on the relevant director or responsible individual of the entity other than an Andorran operating entity): (i) public reprimand in the Andorran official gazette ("Butlletí Oficial del Principat d'Andorra"); (ii) a fine of between one and five times the gross profit obtained as a result of the breach (if the breach is not measurable, a fine of €90,000 to €300,000); and (iii) the cancellation of the authorisation/licence; and - administrative sanctions on individuals: (i) a public reprimand in the Andorran official journal; (ii) a fine of €60,000 to €90,000; and (iii) removal from their position and disqualification for up to five years from holding directorships in the entity or in other entities of the same nature.
+- criminal sanctions: (i) imprisonment of one to four years; and (ii) a fine of up to €150,000; - administrative sanctions (on the relevant director or responsible individual of the entity other than an Andorran operating entity): (i) public reprimand in the Andorran official gazette ("Butlleti Oficial del Principat d'Andorra"); (ii) a fine of up to 5% of the total annual net turnover of the entity; and (iii) the cancellation of the authorisation/licence; and - administrative sanctions on individuals: (i) a public reprimand in the Andorran official journal; (ii) a fine of up to €1 million for individuals; and (iii) removal from their position and disqualification for up to five years from holding directorships in the entity or in other entities of the same nature.